Your cookie preferences

 Though shorter switching times have been introduced, it's worth noting that switching can take up to five days (including a two-week "cooling off" period) for suppliers that have signed up to the Energy Switch Guarantee.
 However, once your supplier knows you're switching, it shouldn't roll you on to a more expensive tariff.

-While the notification from your supplier will alert you to cheaper plans, these plans will only be the cheapest available from your supplier.
+While the notification from your supplier will alert you to cheaper plans, these plans will only be the cheapest available from your supplier, and they may not be the cheapest on the market overall.
 That's why it's important to compare energy prices with an Ofgem-accredited site like Uswitch.
+Enter your postcode below to get started.

 You may find there's nothing cheaper than your plan that's about to end.
-This is, after all, the appeal of fixed plans - they lock in a cheap rate for a year or more.
+This is the appeal of fixed plans - they lock in a cheap rate for a year or more.

-If this is the case for you, be aware that you should still switch.
-Inevitably, your cheap-rate plan will end and you'll be rolled onto your supplier's standard rate tariff.
-This is almost always much more expensive than you were paying, and will most definitely be more expensive than the cheapest plan on the market.
+If this is the case for you, be aware that you should still switch because you'll be rolled onto your supplier's standard rate tariff.
+This is almost always an expensive deal.

 What type of energy tariff should I switch to?